 Ten years ago, Aussies visited an average of five dealerships before making a purchase.
 Today, they typically visit only two.
 Thanks to digital, the car buying journey is increasingly self-service, and consumers make the majority of their most important decisions before they ever visit a dealership.
 Nearly half of all car buyers (47%) decide to buy a vehicle after just one test drive, which shows that consumers are confirming their prior research before setting foot on a car lot.

-The power is in being able to harness advances in technology so OEMs and dealers can provide a more seamless, relevant, and personalized user experience.
+The power is in being able to harness advances in technology so OEMs and dealers can provide a more seamless, relevant, and personalised user experience.

 The vast majority of Aussies we surveyed (89%) did their research online.
 Digital research is even more prevalent among first-time new car buyers, with 95% of whom did research online at some point.
 And just as we’ve seen across other industries, search engines are typically consumers’ first stop — new car-related searches grew by 26% YoY, electric car searches grew by 28% YoY, and searches for “best SUV Australia” have grown by 26% over the past year.